 And this is the biography Rich Kienzle went ahead and wrote after doing half the required work for the box sets above.
 This bio very much seems to be written from the perspective of a fan who noted the lack of recording career information given in all the previous books, happened to have a wealth of such information from working on the Bear Family boxes and decided to try correcting the problem.
 What’s here feels a lot like an overcorrection, though, at least when judged as a standalone work.
 Fans who’ve read one or two of the other biographies may be happy to see Rich give passing overviews of the parts of the story everyone already knows in order to get to the sources he seems to’ve intentionally sought out primarily on the merits of their not having been quoted very much before.

 Two books by two of Tammy’s daughters.
 There’s a pretty unfortunate trend when it comes to books written by the children of country stars and it’s a trend typically written right there on the pages in their own words: these are often not the closest-to-the-story sources you’d expect them to be as a major part of the story is usually how often their parent was gone on tour while the child stayed at home with other family or caretakers.
 These two biographies hit another common trend of this sub-genre: the motive of correcting the record on some would-be personal matter that has been misunderstood by or misrepresented to the public.
 Here, Tammy’s daughters tell the world about the abuse she secretly suffered for years and draw attention to the infuriating circumstances of her death.
+Jackie is older than Georgette, so she has more first-hand details of the earlier years and her co-author is who assembled the George Jones autobiography, which lends a greater awareness of the Jones side of the story.
+Georgette being Tammy’s youngest means she lived at home later into the story than the other children, so she has more first-hand memory of what Tammy’s home life was like in the late 1970s and 1980s.

 This is less a book about George Jones than it is an attempt by his estranged best friend’s wife to point out how they aren’t the bad guys even though George decided to stop being friends with them.
 It’s not that she’s wrong.
 The Montgomerys weren’t “the bad guys” but that doesn’t make this disjointed self-defense statement any more coherent, enjoyable or necessary to read.